herocrab/HeroCrabPlugin/README.md

 Once the server is started and a client connects to the server the **SessionConnected** event will be invoked.
 It is then typical to create a "writable" network element so that the client can send to the server.
 Elements can only be created on the server and only those where the **AuthorId** match the **session.Id** can be written to by a client.
 Additionally, elements are streamed to all clients unless they have a non-zero **Recipient** property.

 Network elements are RPC-like messaging tunnels which comprise added fields (RPC end-points) and typically have 1:1 parity with game scripts.
 When creating an element you can do so it _immediately_ or in the _disabled state_.
-By creating an element in the disabled state you can then take advantage of the **ElementCreated** event on the server and the AssetId field of the element description to spawn a corresponding game prefab, gaining the possibility to use the **OnStart()** method in the instantiated prefab object's script.
+By creating an element in the disabled state you can then take advantage of the **ElementCreated** event on the server and the AssetId field of the element description to spawn a corresponding game prefab, gaining the possibility to use the **OnStart()** method in the instantiated prefab object's script to declare fields.

 The example below identifies how to spawn a player controller in a disabled state, specify the asset id (ActorId enum), author id, and set a single recipient.